 Part of the foundation of building a sticky product is first class customer support.
 Offer support that doesn’t just rehash your product’s value, but instead prove that you value your users.

-Wistia shows their commitment to user success through their help center.
+Wistia shows their commitment to user success through their help centre.
 They offer an in-depth, categorized library of resources for users to find everything they need.
 It includes everything from how to use their new Soapbox feature, to how to share videos and analyze subsequent views.
 They also offer a Slack community for users to join and connect directly with Wistia’s support team.

 By offering interactive resources, Wistia shows they understand the needs of their users and the pain points they face.
 Users are empowered to find the information they need or contact support for more.
 This access to support reinforces stickiness.